 Compactness: Apart from toilets with a fixed tank, most other models require little space

-Dependence: Disposal only at special waste disposal stations
+Dependence: Disposal not possible everywhere, ideally via special disposal stations

 Environmental pollution: The chemical additives are harmful to the environment and to our health and need to be used carefully and responsibly

 Cleaning: Due to the substances used, a regular and thorough cleaning is necessary